Sharp Sobolev inequalities on noncompact Riemannian manifolds with ${\sf Ric}\geq 0$ via Optimal Transport theory: Abstract

 \section{Abstract}

-In their seminal work, Cordero-Erausquin, Nazaret and Villani [\textit{Adv.\ Math.}, 2004] proved sharp Sobolev inequalities in Euclidean spaces via \textit{Optimal Mass Transportation}, raising the question whether their approach is powerful enough to produce sharp Sobolev inequalities also on Riemannian manifolds.
-In this paper we affirmatively answer their question for Riemannian manifolds with non-negative Ricci curvature; namely, by using Optimal Mass Transportation with quadratic distance cost, sharp $L^p$-Sobolev and $L^p$-logarithmic Sobolev inequalities (both for $p>1$ and $p=1$) are established, where the optimal constants contain the \textit{asymptotic volume growth} arising from precise asymptotic properties of the Talentian and Gaussian bubbles.
-As a byproduct, we give an alternative, elementary proof to the main result of do Carmo and Xia [\textit{Compos.\ Math.}, 2004] (and subsequent results) concerning the quantitative volume non-collapsing estimates on Riemannian manifolds with non-negative Ricci curvature that support certain Sobolev inequalities.
+In their seminal work, Cordero-Erausquin, Nazaret and Villani [\textit{Adv.\ Math.}, 2004] proved sharp Sobolev inequalities in Euclidean spaces via \textit{Optimal Transport}, raising the question whether their approach is powerful enough to produce sharp Sobolev inequalities also on Riemannian manifolds.
+By using $L^1$-optimal transport approach, the compact case has been successfully treated by Cavalletti and Mondino [\textit{Geom.\ Topol.}, 2017], even on metric measure spaces verifying the synthetic lower Ricci curvature bound.
+In the present paper we affirmatively answer the above question for noncompact Riemannian manifolds with non-negative Ricci curvature; namely, by using Optimal Transport theory with quadratic distance cost, sharp $L^p$-Sobolev and $L^p$-logarithmic Sobolev inequalities (both for $p>1$ and $p=1$) are established, where the sharp constants contain the \textit{asymptotic volume ratio} arising from precise asymptotic properties of the Talentian and Gaussian bubbles, respectively.
+As a byproduct, we give an alternative, elementary proof to the main result of do Carmo and Xia [\textit{Compos.\ Math.}, 2004] and subsequent results, concerning the quantitative volume non-collapsing estimates on Riemannian manifolds with non-negative Ricci curvature that support Sobolev inequalities.